-Iteration (or Sprint) status charts9 are a simple way to communicate changes from one iteration to the next.
-They allow stakeholders to see which tasks (user stories) have been completed, deleted, added or moved from iteration to iteration.
-Continual changes to the iteration status chart from reporting period to reporting period could indicate volatility and therefore, may indicate schedule risk.
+Iteration (or Sprint) status charts14 are a simple way to communicate changes from one iteration to the next.
+They allow stakeholders to see which tasks (stories) have been completed, deleted, added, or moved from iteration to iteration.
+Continual changes to the iteration status chart from one reporting period to another could indicate volatility and therefore, may indicate schedule risk.
 They also could simply represent changes in the iteration due to business value decisions.
 Either way, the change could be identified and analyzed to determine if it represents risk to the program.
+These findings could be further used to document: the changes, the nature of the change (business values or determined by additional factors), and impact of change (e.g., schedule delays, additional risk, technical debt, etc.)